alexwaibel/home-cluster-proxmox/server/README.md

 ## Provisioning

 1. Install Proxmox VE on the new host
+    - Use ZFS for the storage.
+    - I use RAID10 with 4x12tb drives
 1. Create a user in Proxmox for terraform
     ```bash
     $ pveum user add terraform@pve --password $PASSWORD